 Nantucket is full of preppy-chic stays, and the harborfront White Elephant Inn is no exception.
 The 1920s grey-shingled complex has perhaps the best location on the island—it sits on a perfectly manicured lawn overlooking the bobbing sailboats and fishing trawlers in the marina.
 To take in the best views, reserve a table on the patio at Brant Point Grill, where you can watch the sunset while eating fresh oysters with lemon, orange and coconut, as well as two-pound New England lobster.
 Or, if you prefer a more private affair, sip a glass of wine on the deck or by the fireplace in your light-filled suite.

 You won’t find any blue blazer dress code here.
 Sixteen quaint abodes encircle a lawn lined with beech and fir trees that leads to the eponymous cove.
 The manicured property may fit the area’s tony, secluded tendencies, but its quaint playfulness draws a laid-back crowd.
 Each cottage has a unique style from beach shack chic to clean-lined contemporary, an effect achieved with fun pops of color, comfy furnishings and nautical knick knacks.
-Just picture quintessential coastal Maine: play croquet on the grounds, stroll to downtown Kennebunkport or kayak on the bay right outside your door.
+Picture quintessential coastal Maine: play croquet on the grounds, stroll to downtown Kennebunkport or kayak on the bay right outside your door.

 RELATED: 9 Best All-Inclusives in the U.S.

-Inn at Perry Cabin by Belmond, Maryland
+Inn at Perry Cabin, Maryland

 Shutters on the Beach, CA